Tarald93/k8s-tools/README.md

 Scripts and such i benefit from time to time

 ## kind-registry.sh:
-Script to create a kind cluster with fully configured ingress and local docker image registry.
+Script to create a multi-node kind cluster with fully configured ingress and local docker image registry.